provegard/ncdbg/DOCUMENTATION.md

 ## Nashorn behavior

-This section lists some Nashorn behavior that may be suprising at first.
+This section lists some Nashorn behavior that may be surprising at first.

 ### A variable is undefined right after an assignment